withastro/contribute.docs.astro.build/src/content/docs/reference/code-samples.md

 - ensure that the code samples in fact illustrate something someone might actually do.
 - reduce the chances that you are relying on the reader to interpret what you mean by "do it like this."
 - prep the reader so that they already know what the code *does* and only need to figure out *how* that result is achieved.

+### Topic: "... like so:"

+When we clearly say, "Add the following line to your config file" with a code sample showing diff notation for the added line, "like so" isn't necessary.

+In slightly more complicated examples, "like so" is often a substitue for explaining what to do.
+It leaves too much to the reader's interpretation, and forces them to guess the pattern you intend to show.

+"The following example shows a slide animation attribute added to a header component" is very explicit about what you intend the code snippet to illustrate.
+Compare this with "Add slide animation, like so:" The more explicit instruction primes the reader for what to look for, instead of forcing them to find and interpret the relevant code.
+At the same time, this kind of instruction introduces vocabulary and phrases that will help reinforce how to talk about and describe building with Astro.

+By spelling out exactly what the code in the snippet is doing, you can better create a "MadLibs" type fill-in-the-blank pattern for someone who doesn't want to add a slide animation to a header... but instead wants to add a fade animation to a footer!
+They now have a very concrete way of describing what they are doing in a way that matches what they'll read (or search for) in docs, or ask for help with in support.

 ### Multiple code samples